jenorigor/token-auth/README.md

 # token-auth
 A headless backend code for a token-based login application built on Laravel 5 PHP.
-This works well with https://github.com/jenorigor/authenticate as a frontend and makes use of jwt (https://github.com/tymondesigns/jwt-auth) for authentication and token generation.
+This works well with https://github.com/jenorigor/authenticate (frontend code) and makes use of jwt (https://github.com/tymondesigns/jwt-auth) for authentication and token generation.

 ## Installation
 Pre-requisites: